lbcai/InstantTranslate/README.md

 <p align="center" width="100%">
   <img src="icons/step1.PNG?raw=true" alt="Image of selection window.">
 </p>
 The selection window defaults to white text on a black background with 50% opacity.
+Use the Invert Selection checkbox to change to a white background with black text.

 Use the opacity slider to change the selection window, which displays the translated text.
 Increase the opacity to cover the original text and more easily read the translated text.

 Lower the opacity to hide the selection window.
 This option is best used with the text window.
 If the text window is opened, the selection window will no longer contain translated text.
 Instead, the translated text can be viewed on the text window (see below).